Delay dogs Spark Sport's All Blacks squad announcement stream

 But this afternoon comes some good news for Spark Sport subs.

-The service will be returned to 60fps at full high definition (1080p HD) within a week, Spark Sport head Jeff Latch says.
+The service will be returned to 60fps at full high definition (1080p HD) within a week, Latch says.

 The increase in video quality - or return to top quality - will come in part from Spark putting more grunt behind its service (the bit rate will increase to up to 7 megabits per second from the previous top bit rate of 6Mb/s, if your internet connection can take - most should be able to).